Lab Test

 Specimen Collection Criteria

-Collect (preferred specimen): One plain Red-top tube.
+Collect (preferred specimen): One Lavender-top EDTA tube.

-Also acceptable: One Gold-top SST tube.
+Also acceptable: One Pink-top EDTA tube.
+And protect from light.

 Physician Office/Draw Specimen Preparation